seuyh/Telegram-Chat-Exporter/README.md

 This is an unofficial tool and is not affiliated with Telegram.
 Using the Telegram API for automation always carries some risk.

 * **API Rate Limits**: Sending too many requests in a short period can result in temporary limitations from Telegram (FloodWaitError).
-This tool is designed to handle these errors gracefully, but aggressive use is discouraged.
-Please note that export speed is often dictated by these API limits, not by the performance of the script or your computer.
+This tool is designed to handle these errors gracefully, but very frequent use is discouraged.
+Please note that export speed is often dictated by these API limits and your internet connection speed, not just by the performance of the script or your computer.
-* **Account Suspension**: While highly unlikely with normal use, excessive or abusive behavior could potentially lead to the suspension of your Telegram account.
+* **Account Suspension**: While highly unlikely with normal use, excessive or aggressive usage could potentially lead to the suspension of your Telegram account.
 * **Recommendation**: For your primary or important accounts, it is **strongly recommended** to use the **"Safe"** or **"Balanced"** delay settings within the tool to minimize risks.

 The developers of this tool are not responsible for any consequences resulting from its use. **Use it at your own risk.**